TheWizardSheep/longest_path_452f25/exact_solution/README.txt

 are studying a graph problem, express the bounds in terms of V and E.

-Since the algorithm is dominated by various permutations of vertices, the runtime of the algorithm will be almost entirely in terms of V.
+Since the algorithm is dominated by variable length permutations of vertices, the runtime of the algorithm will be almost entirely in terms of V.

-Build the graph from input:    O(E).
+Build the graph from input:    O(V + E).
+For every possible path length:    O(V)
-Permute every vertex combination of every length:    O(V!)
+    -For every vertex permutation of that length:    O(V!)
+        -Zip consecutive vertices into edges:    O(V)
-    -Check each vertex combination for legality (could be up to V long):    O(V) -Check if the combination is the biggest so far:    O(1) Traverse the resulting path (could be up to V long):    O(V)
+        -Check each path for legality:    O(V)
+    -Update the longest path if necessary:    O(1) Traverse and output the longest path (could be up to V long):    O(V) Total runtime:    O(V^2 * V!)
-Result:
-    -The permutation and legality check combine for O(V * V!)
-    -The permutation and legality check dominate the runtime.
-    -The algorithm’s runtime simplifies to O(V * V!)

 – Examples of calling the program: